bjwo/bjwo.github.io/_posts/2019-09-05-EV6-Day3-Regensburg-Passau.md

 ---
 Today's weather turned out better than predicted.
 There was some drizzling rain, but plenty of wind from behind, yay!

 I made it to Passau.
-I had the best Cordon Bleu of my life when I was here 2 years ago - so I saved up all my hunger für the evening.
+I had the best Cordon Bleu of my life when I was in Passau two years before - so I saved up all my hunger für the evening, looking forward to getting that great Cordon Bleu.
 I don't think you can imagine my disappointment when I saw that the place was closed due to vacation. 😔 Fyi, the place is called _kreuzweis_.

 Again I am staying at the camping of the local canoe club.
 When I got there, there was some heavy rain - which hasn't stopped yet.
 Fortunately, there is a communal dining area, which has a roof.
 So I didn't have to put up my tent in the rain, but just found a spot in the corner of the commons area.

 ## Photos